ealipio/robot-builder/README.md

 # build-a-bot
-This project is just for fun, I'm following a course of vue.js and includes frontend and client side.
+I made this project just for fun, following a course of vue.js

+> this includes frontend and backend side.
 ## Project setup
 ```
+# after clone this project:
-npm i
+npm install
 ```

 ### run client side